Milk farmers end Derbyshire Dairy Crest blockade

 There have been protests around the UK over the amount of money farmers are paid for milk.

 A Dairy Crest plant in Stonehouse, Gloucestershire, was also blockaded on Wednesday night.

-About 45 farmers used tractors to block a road near the factory.'Blaming one another'
+About 45 farmers used tractors to block a road near the factory.